braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/android_11.md

 If your Android app does not yet target the new _Android 11_ (API Version 30), then no upgrade steps are required yet.

-When your Android app targets the new _Android 11_ (API Version 30), please upgrade to the [Braze Android SDK v8.1.0](https://github.com/Appboy/appboy-android-sdk/blob/master/CHANGELOG.md#810).
+When your Android app targets the new _Android 11_ (API Version 30), please upgrade to the [Braze Android SDK v8.1.0][1].

 {% alert warning %}
-Apps targeting _Android 11_ that do not upgrade to Braze SDK v8.1.0 will experience issues with deep linking from Braze UI components, and will fail to render HTML In-App Messages.
+Apps targeting _Android 11_ that do not upgrade to [Braze Android SDK v8.1.0][1] will experience issues with deep linking from Braze UI components, and will fail to render HTML In-App Messages.
 {% endalert %}

 ## Braze Android 11 Support

-Apps targeting _Android 11_ (API 30) must upgrade to Braze Android SDK v8.1.0.
+Apps targeting _Android 11_ (API 30) must upgrade to [Braze Android SDK v8.1.0][1].

-Failure to upgrade to Braze Android SDK v8.1.0 for apps targeting _Android 11_ will cause the following Braze features to no longer function as expected:
+Failure to upgrade to [Braze Android SDK v8.1.0][1] for apps targeting _Android 11_ will cause the following Braze features to no longer function as expected:

 ### Deep Links

-Links to external URLs from a Braze message (In-App Message or Content Cards) will no longer work on _Android 11_ Targeted apps until upgrading to Braze Android SDK v8.1.0.
+Links to external URLs from a Braze message (In-App Message or Content Cards) will no longer work on _Android 11_ Targeted apps until upgrading to [Braze Android SDK v8.1.0][1].

 Links from push notifications will continue to work.

 ### HTML In-App Messages

-Due to a change in _Android 11_'s WebView settings, HTML In-App Messages will not be displayed on _Android 11_ Targeted apps until upgrading to Braze Android SDK v8.1.0.
+Due to a change in _Android 11_'s WebView settings, HTML In-App Messages will not be displayed on _Android 11_ Targeted apps until upgrading to [Braze Android SDK v8.1.0][1].

 For more information on other _Android 11_ behavior changes unrelated to your Braze integration please review the official [Android 11 Behavior Changes](https://developer.android.com/preview/behavior-changes-11)